rcos/rcos-handbook/docs/membership/project_pairing.md

 Once the list of participating projects has been established, a numbered list should be compiled and documented.
 Each project taking part in the event will be assigned an ID number corresponding to its list enumeration.

 Each project should also select one representative who is well informed of the project’s goals and needs.
-This representative should be given a sign to wear that identifies which project they are promoting, the project’s ID number, their name, and their contact information. *The coordinators should prepare signs for each participating project in advance of this meeting.*
+This representative should be given a sign to wear that identifies which project they are promoting, the project’s ID number, their name, and their contact information. *The Coordinators should prepare signs for each participating project in advance of this meeting.*

 When Project Pairing begins, representatives should arrange themselves in the front of the room according to their assigned ID number.
 A key of assigned numbers to projects should be displayed on the projector to make it easier to find projects (this key should correlate to the numbered list mentioned above).

-It is advised that coordinators bring a couple print outs of the current semester’s pitch slide deck, so members can flip through and refresh their memories about project details and technology stack used.
+It is advised that Coordinators bring a couple print outs of the current semester’s pitch slide deck, so members can flip through and refresh their memories about project details and technology stack used.

 Once the representatives are all in place, members are instructed to find a project if they do not already have one.
 Members should speak to reps for projects they find interesting and gain more information, and reps should be open to questions. **It is the rep’s responsibility to decide whether or not a member is suited for the role.**

 Once a project has one to two members in addition to the representative, those members should move to the proposal approval room to work on the project proposal.
-Additionally, once a project has decided that it has enough members, the representative should bring their project sign to a mentor or coordinator.
+Additionally, once a project has decided that it has enough members, the representative should bring their project sign to a mentor or Coordinator.
 The mentor should strike through (~Project A~) projects that have concluded their search from the projected key on an ongoing basis.

 **DO NOT delete the project from the list!!**